gpadolina/TimeSeries-notes/TimeSeries/09 - DynamicRegressionModels.md

 although final model will be expressed in terms of the original variables.

 The AICc is calculated for the final model and this value can be used to determine the best predictors.
+## Forecasting
+To forecast using a regression model with ARIMA errors, we need to forecast the regression part of the model and the ARIMA part of the model and combine the results.
+As with ordinary regression models, in order to obtain forecasts we first need to forecast the predictors.